 Alpha Eta Rho

-Alpha Eta Rho is an international professional college aviation fraternity.
+Alpha Eta Rho (AHP) is a professional collegiate aviation fraternity founded in 1929 to bring together students that have a common interest in the field of aviation.
 It is open to men and women.
-JU has about 140 active members and alumni.
-Activities for this year include: campout to Ginne Springs, JAX air show, FAA Wings Seminar, trip to JAX center control, trip to the Florida Air National Guard, and skydiving.
+JU has about 180 active members and alumni.
+Activities for this year include: campout to Ginne Springs, JAX air show, FAA Wings Seminar, and skydiving.
 Alpha Eta Rho at JU is a bridge between the college and the professional aviation environment.

 Women in Aviation International (WAI)